Vivek-04022001/documentation/docs/backend/relations.md

 In addition, the relation value knows under which attribute it has been stored as `from_attribute`.
 It's usually the name of the field with which the relation is created.
-But it can also be the name of a relation that is created by code, for example, through link integrity relations (`isReferencing`) or the relation between a working copy and the original (`iterate-working-copy`).
+But it can also be the name of a relation that's created by code, for example, through link integrity relations (`isReferencing`) or the relation between a working copy and the original (`iterate-working-copy`).